rimas-talks/its-about-time/docs/index.md

 A talk by [Rimas Krivickas](https://www.linkedin.com/in/rimaskrivickas/).

 * Watch the presentation on [YouTube](https://youtu.be/MzhKKB8Z61k).
-* Explore code used in the presentation on [GitHub](https://github.com/rimas-talks/its-about-time).
+* Explore the code used in the presentation on [GitHub](https://github.com/rimas-talks/its-about-time).
 * Check the current status of the [proposal](https://tc39.es/proposal-temporal/).

 ---